VedprakashRAD/IT-Asset-Management-System/README.md

 This IT Asset Management System project demonstrates how modern web development techniques, security best practices, and DevOps methodologies can be combined to create a robust application that meets real-world business needs.
 The implementation satisfies all requirements of the QAC020X328 Software Engineering and DevOps assignment while providing a practical solution for IT asset tracking and management.

-The project's modular architecture ensures maintainability and extensibility, while the comprehensive security measures protect against common vulnerabilities.
-The role-based access control system provides granular permission management, allowing organizations to implement the principle of least privilege effectively.
+TThe modular architecture of the project guarantees extensibility and maintainability, and the extensive security provisions guard against standard vulnerabilities.
+The permission system based on role-based access ensures fine-grained management of permissions, enabling the organizations to enforce the principle of least privilege effectively.

-By following DevOps practices throughout the development lifecycle, we've created a solution that can be easily deployed, maintained, and extended.
+Following the DevOps culture throughout the development cycle, we have developed a solution that is easily deployable, manageable, and extendable.
 The documentation provided in this README offers clear guidance for developers who wish to understand, use, or extend the system.

 ## License